robertarcaleanu/DE-flight_data/README.md

 ### Extract the data

-The data is extracted from the Schipol Developer Center [website](https://developer.schiphol.nl/) and the endpoint is `flights` .
+The data is extracted from the Schipol Developer Center [website](https://developer.schiphol.nl/) and the endpoint is `flights`.

+In this case, we are extracting arrivals and departues separately, as they have different columns, which need to be cleaned before saving them.

 ### Clean the data

+For this part, we only keep columns of interest, and define the actual landing/departure time.
+Additioanlly,  `scheduleDateTime` is created combining `scheduleDate` and  `scheduleTime`.

 ### Validate the data

+WIP

+- Remove duplicates
+- Outlier detection
+- Missing values

 ### Store the data

-Initially, the data will be stored in a PostgreSQL or SQL Lite database.
+The data is stored in  s3 bucket in AWS.
+To do so, first we save the file locally (`.parquet` format for memory optimization), and then upload it using the `boto3` package.

+More details on how to upload files to s3 can be found [here](https://medium.com/@financial_python/uploading-files-to-aws-s3-using-python-and-boto3-622efbe1af5c).

+[WIP] Finally, we can save the data in Data Warehouse, such as Snowflake.

 ### Create a dashboard

-The dashboard will be created using Power BI.
-It includes the following:
+The dashboard will be created using Power BI (or alternatively Streamlit).
+It includes the following features:

-- Feature 1
+- Total #departures / #arrivals
+- Departures and arrivals over time
-- Feature 2
+- Average delay
+- Most punctual airlines

 _Possible next steps could be:_